section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

   - url: /engineering-education/react-native-agora-livestreaming-app/hero.jpg
     alt: React Native Agora Livestreaming App
 ---
-In this tutorial, we'll build a Livestreaming app with React Native and [Agora](https://www.agora.io/en/about-us/).
+In this tutorial, we will be building a Livestreaming app with real-time engagement using React Native and [Agora](https://www.agora.io/en/about-us/).
 <!--more-->

 ### Goals